Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 A weathered Gulf Fritillary Butterfly taking coneflower nectar

-Color variations within the species is usual, though all tend to be orange with brown and black markings.
-The small white spot stands out because it is almost completely surrounded by brown patches.
-It is visible when the wings are closed, on the underside of the wing.
-The black and white banded antennae of this species each end in a club (ball) that is orange.
-This species is very popular and quite familiar in eastern North America, though it is also found in the west as well.
+Color variations within the species of Pearl Crescent butterflies are usual, though all tend to stick with the orange and brown color scheme with black markings.
+The small white crescent mark is seen when the butterfly has its wings raised up.
+This mark stands out because it is almost completely surrounded by dark brown patches.
+Each black and white banded antenna ends in an orange club or ball.
+The Pearl Crescent is very popular and quite familiar in eastern North America, but it is also found in the west as well.

 Scientific Name: Phyciodes tharos